Skip to Content

 To avoid disagreements an experienced or well-advised executor will not wait until beneficiaries start asking questions; they will let them know at regular intervals how the administration of the estate is progressing.
 Furthermore, if a beneficiary is not receiving the information they expect from an executor, they should request it.

 If you are a beneficiary of an estate and have any questions during the course of its administration and you cannot get a satisfactory explanation from the executor, you would be wise to consult your lawyer in order to enforce your rights.
+Lawyers charge a fee for the advice they provide.
+Before you hire a lawyer, make sure that you have already asked the executor for the information you seek, and consider whether the executor has had enough time to adequately respond to your questions.

 DISCLAIMER: This article is presented for informational purposes only.
 The views expressed are solely the author(s)’ and should not be attributed to any other party, including Taylor McCaffrey LLP.
 While care is taken to ensure accuracy, before relying upon the information in this article you should seek and be guided by legal advice based on your specific circumstances.
 The information in this article does not constitute legal advice or solicitation and does not create a solicitor-client relationship.
 Any unsolicited information sent to the author(s) cannot be considered to be solicitor-client privileged.